tech-will/Dual-U/README.md

 • Switch controller mode between mirrored (acts as the same controller for both Wii U gamepads) and Separate (The second gamepad pretends to be a Wii U pro controller)

-• Reload Wii U button to easily connect both of the gamepads

 • Switch video source between Gamepad and TV.

 # Controls